tylerwilliams1010/WUTANG/README.md

 ## Protect Your Neck from ML Model Poisoning

 One of the concerns of using density-based methods for Outlier Detection is that a group of adversaries could disturb your data by slowly or all at once creating a dense region in your graph.
 WUTANG was created to identify when there's a group of activity that is making movements in any feature space that could potentially poison the model.

+(Will be filling in this page soon, in the meantime notebook is available)